-For example, we can specify the complete network Fping like (192.168.0.1/24 Class ‘C‘ Network).
-It will send Fping request to host and move to another target host as you mentioned.
-This works like round robin.
+For example, using fping, we can specify the complete network range (192.168.0.1/24).
+It will send Fping request to host and move to another target host in a round-robin fashion.
 Unlike ping, Fping is meant for basically scripting.
-You need to install Fping packages separately as this doesn’t included with Operating System.

 Let’s see some Fping command with their examples.

-The below command will fping multiple IP address at once and it will display status as alive.
+The below command will fping multiple IP address at once and it will display status as alive or unreachable.

 The following command will fping a specified range of IP addressees.
 With below output we are sending echo request to range of IP address and getting reply as we wanted.
 Also cumulative result shown after exit.